pymssql/pymssql/docs/freetds.rst

     FreeTDS is linked statically again on our official Windows binaries.

-    pymssql version 2.1.2 included a change in the official Windows Wheels by which FreeTDS was dinamically linked.
+    pymssql version 2.1.2 included a change in the official Windows Wheels by which FreeTDS was dynamically linked.
 Read the relevant change log entry for the rationale behind that decision.

     Given the fact this didn't have a good reception from our users, this change